 “Feed me!” says the Hungry Monster!
 If you’ve been a Cox Campus member for a little while, you probably have heard of our popular classroom character, The Hungry Monster.
 He is adored by children because of his funny voices and magical nature, and he’s loved by teachers because of the versatility he offers as a teaching aid.
 I have used The Hungry Monster countless times, and it always brings a fun and meaningful teaching/learning opportunity.
 I can’t wait for you to try it too!

-We love PAC Time at the Cox Campus.
-“PAC Time” stands for phonological awareness, alphabet knowledge, and concepts of print which are necessary skills in preparing children to learn to read.
-(If you would like to learn more about PAC Time, visit the Cox Campus and take the course, Foundations of Learning to Read.)
-We are constantly creating new classroom activities using best practices to teach these pre-literacy skills in a fun way.
-The Hungry Monster is a tried and true activity that is one of our favorites because it is so versatile in your lesson plans, and memorable for your kiddos!
+We love teaching foundational skills at the Cox Campus.
+These skills include phonemic awareness, alphabet knowledge, and concepts of print, all necessary skills in preparing children to learn to read.
+(If you would like to learn more take one of the following courses: Preschool/Pre-K teachers take Emergent Literacy, Kindergarten-3rd grade teachers take Early Literacy.)
+We have several instructional routines that use best practices to teach pre-literacy skills in a fun way.
+The Hungry Monster is a tried-and-true activity that is one of our favorites for review because it is so versatile and memorable for your kiddos!

-Here are 6 ways to use the Hungry Monster in teaching phonological awareness and alphabet knowledge skills
+Here are 3 ways to use the Hungry Monster in teaching phonemic awareness and alphabet knowledge skills

 1. Alphabet recognition: “Feed me the letter M!”